 During 2015, the Sotenäs project, which is planned to become one of the largest wave energy parks in the world, progressed.
 In the end of 2015, all 36 generators for the first stage were in place, and the subsea generator switchgear was deployed and connected to the Swedish national grid.
 The wave park, situated at the Swedish west coast, will start producing electricity to the grid as soon as the buoys are connected to the generators.
 Several other Swedish development companies have made progress during the year and are preparing for demonstration of their techniques in the ocean.
 Finally the wave energy research site Lysekil has been grid connected during 2015.

-The Swedish energy policy is based on the same foundations as energy cooperation in the European Union (EU) and seeks to reconcile environmental sustainability, competitiveness and security of supply.
+The Swedish energy policy is based on the same foundations as the energy cooperation in the European Union (EU) and seeks to reconcile environmental sustainability, competitiveness and security of supply.
 The vision is that, by 2050, Sweden has a sustainable and resource efficient supply of energy and no net emissions of greenhouse gases in the atmosphere.

-The share of renewable energy in 2020 should be at least 50 percent of total energy use.
+- The share of renewable energy in 2020 should be at least 50 percent of total energy use.

-The share of renewable energy in the transport sector should also be at least 10 percent.
+- The share of renewable energy in the transport sector should also be at least 10 percent.

-A further goal is 20 percent more efficient energy use in 2020, expressed as a reduction in energy intensity of 20 percent between the years 2008-2020.
+- A further goal is 20 percent more efficient energy use in 2020, expressed as a reduction in energy intensity of 20 percent between the years 2008-2020.